Skip to content

 *Disadvantages*:

-• Longer KYC process for first transaction (GEGMR must KYC the European buyer)
+• Longer KYC process for first transaction (GECOPHAM must KYC the European buyer)

 • All communications in Arabic (or via official translator)